xankmoney/governance/xank-constitution.md

-## Article IV. 소비 Consumption Clause
+## Article.
+IV. 소비 Consumption Clause

 90% of the world’s population growth has happened over the last 100 years.
 At this rate, we cannot continue to produce and consume as we have due to the unsustainability of our current consumption habits.
 We shall aim to reduce our consumption drastically.